Merck Manual

 Tobacco use is a major individual and public health problem.
 Dependence develops rapidly.
-Major consequences include premature death and morbidity caused by cardiovascular disease, lung and many other types of cancer, COPD (chronic obstructive pulmonary disease), and other disorders.
-All patients who smoke should be offered smoking cessation Smoking Cessation Most smokers want to quit and have tried doing so with limited success.
-Effective interventions include cessation counseling and drug treatment, such as varenicline, bupropion, or a nicotine... read more interventions.
+Major consequences include premature death and morbidity caused by cardiovascular disease, lung and many other types of cancer, and COPD (chronic obstructive pulmonary disease).
+All patients who use tobacco should be advised to quit and offered assistance and/or referrals to increase their success with becoming tobacco-free.

-Tobacco is used because of the effects of its main active ingredient: nicotine.
+Tobacco is used because of the effects of nicotine.
 Nicotine is highly addictive when inhaled into the lung.
 The combustion products of tobacco contain other substances that can cause significant morbidity and mortality.

 Cigarettes

-The percentage of people in the US who smoke cigarettes has declined since 1964, when the Surgeon General first publicized the link between smoking and ill health.
-Nevertheless, 14% of adults (34.1 million) in the US still smoke.
+The percentage of people in the United States who smoke cigarettes has declined since 1964, when the Surgeon General first publicized the link between smoking and ill health.
+Nevertheless, 11.5% of adults (28.3 million) in the United States still smoke cigarettes (1).

 Smoking is more prevalent among the following groups: